cars-lab-repo/CycPUF/README.md

 	- `one_bit_CycBPUF`: a cyclic BPUF with 51-bit challenge, single-bit response size, and 25 cycles	<br>
 	- `two_bit_CycROPUF`: a cyclic ROPUF with 14-bit challenge, two-bit response size, and 10 cycles	<br>
 	- `two_bit_ROPUF`: an acyclic ROPUF with 34-bit challenge, two-bit response size	<br>
+ 	- `template_APUF`: a Template APUF with 22-bit challenge, single-bit response size, and 18 cycles	<br>
+	- `template_BPUF`: a Template BPUF with 19-bit challenge, single-bit response size, and 11 cycles	<br>
+	- `template_ROPUF`: a Template ROPUF with 120-bit challenge, two-bit response size, and 80 cycles	<br>

 ### 3. Source
 Our source code is contained in this folder.
 Here you will find two python files:	<br>